CoLRev-Environment/bib-dedupe/paper/paper.md

 ## Preprocessing

 Preprocessing involves an array of standardizations across fields, including replacement of special characters.
-For titles and journals, stopwords are removed to give more weight to distinctive words in the similarity measures.
+For titles and journals, stop words are removed to give more weight to distinctive words in the similarity measures.
 For the author field, name particles are removed because they are often handled incorrectly in the data creation process.
 Additional notes and translations are removed from the title field.
 For translated journal names, the English version is used as a replacement.